jamieformation/Bedrock/README.md

 ## Usage

-Watch for SCSS and SVG changes by running `gulp watch`
+Watch for SCSS and image changes by running `gulp watch`

 ### Images